 Businesses have a serious problem when it comes to IT.
-Seventy percent of IT managers agree that the speed of technology outpaces their workers’ skills, according to Upwork research.
+Many IT managers would agree that the speed of technology outpaces their workers’ skills.
 Boston-based companies are no stranger to this problem.
 Organizations across the region often find that their current teams lack the knowledge required to keep pace with newer technologies, or they have trouble hiring new employees to fill these needs.

 A solid managed services provider (MSP) can help businesses handle some of the most important tasks that can be difficult for their current staff to handle.
 However, not every managed services provider is up to the task.
 There are a few skills that you should ensure a potential partner has.